Fantasound: Legacy

 Fantasound marked the first use of the click track, overdubbing of orchestral parts, and simultaneous multi-track recording.
 Almost a fifth of the film's budget was spent on musical recording techniques.

 Fantasia was re-released multiple times, with the full-length version making a return to theaters in 1946.
 Stereo sound was not restored until its 1956 release when it was also presented in SuperScope, an anamorphic widescreen format similar to CinemaScope.
 To create the stereo soundtrack the original tracks were transferred across telephone lines from the optical Fantasound equipment to the new magnetic recording equipment.
 These were housed in separate buildings and could not be brought together.
 This wire transfer resulted in some loss of treble response, but the copies retained the original dynamic range.

 For Fantasia's 1982 issue, the original recordings were abandoned altogether and a completely new soundtrack was recorded using digital stereo technology in Dolby Stereo, conducted by Irwin Kostal, who later composed the score for Mickey's Christmas Carol (1983).

-The original soundtrack returned when Fantasound was also recreated in Dolby Stereo for the film's 1990 theatrical release.
+The original soundtrack returned when Fantasound was recorded by RCA and was also recreated in Dolby Stereo for the film's 1990 theatrical release.
 Disney audio engineer Terry Porter spent six months restoring the Stokowski soundtrack.
 He used remastering technology to remove some 3,000 pops from the four-track magnetic copy from 1955, with tools also used on phasing, hiss and distortion.
 "I proposed to management that we could piece the soundtrack together...in a way that re-created the impact of the original roadshow.
 When we play it back...it exactly simulates the way their equipment played in the theaters...back then."
 The result, named "Fantasound 90," was only set up in two theaters, one each in New York City and Los Angeles.
 The six-channel surround print that Porter created was also used as the basis for the master soundtrack of the film's DVD release on November 14, 2000.

+The Stokowski and Kostal recordings of Fantasias soundtrack are currently owned by Buena Vista Records.

 For Walt Disney Pictures' 2016 film version of The Jungle Book, director Jon Favreau and composer John Debney sought to recreate the Fantasound experience Disney had in mind.
 When mixing the soundtrack in Dolby Atmos, as Favreau said, "we isolated instruments when we could.
 And in the sound mix, we created a Fantasound mix.
 If you see the film in Atmos, you will feel that there are instruments that move around the theater."
 A mention for Fantasound appears in the film's closing credits.